Valaa-Technologies/valaa-vault/packages/prophet/README.md

 scalably and robustly.

 This package also extends the @valos/script schema with Media and Entity.
 Media is a file-like content container.
-Via Prophets and PartitionConnections it allows reading, writing and interpreting the content.
+Via Sourcerers and Connections it allows reading, writing and interpreting the content.
 Entity in turn provides directory-like hierarchies for Medias and other Entitys.

 This package also extends command/truth event semantics defined in
 @valos/raem with the concepts of restricted and universal commands.

-This package also provides various Prophet component JavaScript implementations which can be used to implement the full valos application stream gateway inside a client browser.
+This package also provides various Sourcerer component JavaScript implementations which can be used to implement the full valos application stream gateway inside a client browser.
 Some of the components generalize to non-browser contexts, some are fully browser specific.

 - depends: `@valos/script`, `IndexedDB`, `AWS IoT/S3/DynamoDB`
-- exports: `FalseProphet`, `PartitionConnection`, `ProphetContentAPI`
+- exports: `FalseProphet`, `Connection`, `SourcererContentAPI`
 - valosheath: `Relatable`, `Entity`, `Media`, `Relation`,
 - concepts: `ACID`, `authorities`, `pub-sub`, `offline readiness`